yanandradeds/ecommerce-system-back-end/README.md

-# REST API For an ecommerce system
+# REST API - Ecommerce System

-### For now: CRUD for users endpoints and authentication
+### For now: CRUD of users and authentication